Port congestion decreases in Asia

 According to a report by Bloomberg On November 20, the signals were positive in several of the key ports in the region.

-"Singapore, Asia's third-largest shopping mall, saw a weekly drop of 14,7 percent as a visible buildup since early November appeared to have largely cleared."
+"Singapore, Asia's third-largest shopping centre, saw a 14,7 per cent weekly drop as a build-up visible since early November appeared to have largely cleared."

 However, the trend is not constant across the region or even across countries.
 In China, the proportion of ships waiting to those in port increased in Tianjin and a Covid-19 outbreak in Dalian affected operations.
 Manila in the Philippines is also facing congestion.